survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 ## Conclusion

-Loading style files through Webpack is fairly straight-forward.
+Loading style files through webpack is fairly straight-forward.
 It supports even advanced techniques like [CSS Modules](https://github.com/css-modules/webpack-demo).
 CSS Modules make CSS local by default.
 This can be a great boon especially for developers who work with component oriented libraries.
 The approach works beautifully there.